WELCOME to OZTREASURE

 Found on the coast of Western Australia in the 1960's

-The treasure on the 1656 wreck of the Gilt Dragon included hundreds of valuable artifacts including Six chests of silver coins ('Pieces of eight, four and two') Ivory tusks, Large Iron Cannons, Earthenware jugs, Candle stick holders, piles of ballast bricks and on the North end of the wreck, a single bronze deck canon (which I saw and touched, but is not recorded by Western Australian Government archaeologists).
-I suspect that it was the cannon found years later, that had been hastily jettisoned in Shark Bay before authorities searched a Queensland salvage boat :-)
+The 1656 wreck of the Gilt Dragon held a trove of valuable items, including six chests of silver coins ('Pieces of eight, four, and two'), ivory tusks, large iron cannons, earthenware jugs, candlestick holders, and heaps of ballast bricks.
+Notably, at the wreck's northern end lay a single bronze deck cannon, which I personally encountered and touched, yet it remains unrecorded by Western Australian Government archaeologists.
+I surmise this was the same cannon discovered later, presumably discarded in haste at Shark Bay prior to an official search of a Queensland salvage vessel.

 THE SEA and Me